 Can you steam clean a couch?

-If stains still remain, another option is to steam clean your couch.
-(If you don’t have a steam cleaner you can use a very warm damp washcloth and blot at your couch’s spot.)
+For tough stains, another option is to steam clean your couch.
+(If you don’t have a steam cleaner you can use a clean washcloth dampened with very warm water and blot at your couch’s spot.)
 Steam the couch and use the microfiber cloth to clean up the spots.
-The steam and heat allow for the stain to release.
-The steam also will sanitize your couch.
+The steam and heat remove stains.
+The steam will also sanitize your couch.

 I also used the steamer to help revive some of the areas on the couch that were most used and the fabric had been “crushed” down.
 The steam brought those areas back to life.